Power Of Music Festival

 Ticketed Event Details:

-Masterclass: Music Business 101 – Three music executives, with years of experience across the music industry, teach emerging songwriters, artists, and other music industry professionals insights for launching and growing your career.
+Masterclass: What it takes to MAKE IT in the Music Business – Three music executives, with years of experience across the music industry, teach emerging songwriters, artists, and other music industry professionals insights for launching and growing your career.
 This master class will help you navigate the maze that is the modern music industry.

 Get a detailed overview of the music industry from Shelby Kennedy.
 You’ll find out who has a seat at the table, what they do, and what they mean to you.
 Learn the truth, not the myth.